davepagurek/react-isnt-magic/README.md

-# React: Why and How
-Removing the magic from frameworks by making frameworks
+# React Isn't Magic
+How React works, by creating React

+This is a talk for EngHack Winter 2017.